 The ‘No Surprises Act’, is a federal consumer protection law that protects clients from receiving unexpected medical bills and helps control the practice knowns as “Surprise Billing” for medical care.
 The Components of Good Faith Estimates (GFE) and provision of the No Surprises Act gives patients an estimated cost (prior to their appointment) for the healthcare services that they will be receiving.
 The rule requires that providers and facilities provide a good faith estimate of the charges to the un-insured (or self-pay) individuals so they can know what costs to expect when seeking healthcare.

 GFE for Uninsured Patients – Key Components of Good Faith Estimates

 - As of January 1, 2022, state-licensed or certified health care providers need to give a Good Faith Estimate or GFE requirements of healthcare charges to all clients who are either uninsured, self-pay or insured but do not plan to use their insurance benefits to pay for the health care services.

-- A provider must provide a GFE to the uninsured individuals, including any item or service that is reasonably expected to be provided in conjunction with a scheduled or requested item or service by another provider or facility.
+- A provider must provide a best GFE to the uninsured individuals, including any item or service that is reasonably expected to be provided in conjunction with a scheduled or requested item or service by another provider or facility.

 - A good faith estimate issued to an uninsured (or self-pay) individual under this section is considered part of the patient’s medical record and must be maintained in the same manner as a patient’s medical record.